The Absolute Best Things to Do in Gaucin, Andalusia

-If you’re planning on spending some time exploring the Province of Málaga in southern Spain, and love stopping at the famous pueblos blancos, then you’re going to want to add the charming town of Gaucín to your list.
-This white village is steeped in history, pre-dating the Romans, but it was the Romans who officially formed the settlement known as Gaucín, and later the Arabs who improved it.
-Gaucín has played an important role in the development of the area for centuries thanks to its strategic position in the mountains near Ronda.
-As you walk through the village, make sure you take the chance to enjoy the views as much as possible.
+If you’re planning on spending some time exploring the Province of Malaga in southern Spain, and you enjoy stopping at pueblos blancos, then you’re going to want to add the charming town of Gaucin to your list.
+This white village is steeped in history, pre-dating the Romans, but it was the Romans who officially formed the settlement known as Gaucin, and later the Arabs who improved it.
+Despite it’s small size, there are many unique things to do in Gaucin.

-Castillo del Águila
+Castillo del Aguila

-One of the most popular attractions in Gaucín sits at the very top of the village, so bring your walking shoes and lots of water.
-Castillo del Águila, also known as the Eagle’s Castle, is of Arab origin and dates back to the 10th century.
+One of the most popular attractions in Gaucin sits at the very top of the village, so bring your walking shoes and lots of water!
+Castillo del Aguila, also known as the Eagle’s Castle, is of Arab origin and dates back to the 10th century.
 Although it’s now a ruin, quite a lot of the castle still remains at least partly intact.
-The Torre Homenaje is accessible to visitors and if you climb to the top you’ll have the best views over the village and the surrounding countryside.
-Castillo del Águila is completely free to enter, but does have set opening times that are different in the summer and winter, so make sure you double check them before visiting.

 Ermita del Santo Niño